The automorphism groups of Kummer surfaces in characteristic two and their complex analogues: Preliminaries

 \subsection{Leech roots in terms of a fixed oval}

-Sometimes it is more convenient to list Leech roots in relation with a fixed oval than $(x, y)$-coordinate.
+Sometimes it is more convenient to list Leech roots in relation with a fixed oval than $(x, y)$-coordinates.
 Here we handle the diagrams containing a root lattice $D_n$ for various $n$.
 To do this we specify MOG as follows.
 We take an oval $Q_0$ consisting of the points $\{\infty, 0, 1, 2, 3, 4\}$ and label the remaining 15 points with Sylvester's {\it synthemes} such as $\infty 0.14.23$ (we do not distinguish $\infty 0.14.23$, $14.23.\infty 0$ etc.).
+See Figure \ref{MOG2}.

 Among 21 lines in the plane, 15 of them meet $Q_0$ in two points.
-In this case, we label such a line as the Sylvester's {\it duad} of these two pints.
+In this case, we label such a line as the Sylvester's {\it duad} of these two points.
 For example, the duad $\infty 0$ meets $Q_0$ at $\infty$ and $0$, and also contains the points $\infty 0.12.34$, $\infty 0.13.24$, $\infty 0.14.23$.
 The remaining 6 lines do not meet $Q_0$ which are the axes of $Q_0$.
 They are labeled with {\it totals}.
 Here a total is the set of five synthemes containing all 15 duads.
 A total $a|bcdef$ being an abbreviation for the set of five synthemes $ad.ce.bf$, $ae.bc.df$, $af.be.cd$, $ab.cf.de$, $ac.bd.ef$, which are the points on the axes (see \cite[Figure 23.19]{CS}).
 For Sylvester's synthemes, duads and totals, we refer the reader to \cite[\S 10.4]{DK1}.